 The experience seeks to find innovative methods to stimulate the study of structural engineering by students of architecture.
 Through this experience, based on the study of a square silicon pot mat, students are able to learn concepts related to the mechanics of structures.
 In addition, students find in their experience direct connections with structures of considerable architectural importance, such as the structure of the New National Gallery by Mies van der Rohe.

 This experience is original in two aspects.
 First of all, the introduction of an active didactic experience to improve courses that are generally structured in a passive way.
 Second, in an era where the importance of numerical technology is growing, this experience goes in a different direction by choosing a low-tech but no less interesting approach.

-Sgambi, L., Kubiak, L., Basso, N. and Garavaglia, E. (2019), "Active learning for the promotion of students’ creativity and critical thinking", Archnet-IJAR, Vol. 13 No. 2, pp. 386-407. https://doi.org/10.1108/ARCH-11-2018-0018
+Sgambi, L., Kubiak, L., Basso, N. and Garavaglia, E. (2019), "Active learning for the promotion of students’ creativity and critical thinking: An experience in structural courses for architecture", Archnet-IJAR, Vol. 13 No. 2, pp. 386-407. https://doi.org/10.1108/ARCH-11-2018-0018

 Emerald Publishing Limited

 Copyright © 2019, Emerald Publishing Limited